Industries with High Asbestos Exposure Rates

 Asbestos is a durable mineral that was commonly used in a wide variety of industries until the mid-1970s when it became widely known that the substance can cause mesothelioma, a cancer in the lungs with a high fatality rate.

-Our reputable New Jersey mesothelioma lawyers can help workers that have developed this deadly disease file a lawsuit to hold the party that exposed them to asbestos liable for their damages.
+Our licensed New Jersey mesothelioma lawyers can help workers that have developed this deadly disease file a lawsuit to hold the party that exposed them to asbestos liable for their damages.

 For decades, workers breathed in the substance while working with it, using a product that contained it or being in an area with asbestos particles in the air.
 Since then, thousands of works have been diagnosed with mesothelioma.